-Imports of cereals and cereal products from countries outside the European Union (EU) must meet the same or equivalent food hygiene standards and procedures as food produced in the UK or other EU Member States.
+Imports of cereals and cereal products from third countries must meet the same or equivalent food hygiene standards and procedures as food produced in GB.
 This applies to cereals such as:

 Products made from them must also meet these standards such as:

 - breakfast cereals

 You do not normally need a health certificate to import these products.